 Update: Work on this project began in May of 2022 with the removal and setting of posts and sealing of the asphalt.
 Paving was complete in mid July.
-The final stage of the project is the coating and lining of the courts, installation of new fencing, and installation of nets and poles.
+The final stage of the project is the coating/lining of the courts, installation of new fencing, and installation of nets and poles.
 Fencing is complete.
 A vendor has been selected for the coating and lining, which is scheduled to occur as weather permits (temperature is a factor).
 Lastly, the nets and poles (which have been purchased and are in our procession) will be installed.

 Goodlettsville Parks and Recreation has capital funding set aside to re-structure and resurface the tennis courts at Peay Park.
 Across the 2021-2022 and 2022-2023 Budget years, you will see the upper court transition into three standard size pickleball courts and the lower courts transition to multipurpose courts.
 The multipurpose courts will include two standard size tennis courts and four standard size pickleball courts.

 Update: Goodlettsville Parks and Recreation's Master Plan was approved by the City Commission in its September 12th meeting.
 View the approved plan here.

 Goodlettsville Parks and Recreation has been working with HFR Design and Kimley Horn on the development of a Comprehensive Parks and Recreation Master Plan.
 This document will help determine planning for the future of Goodlettsville's Park System.